 “The reaction from the community has been largely supportive, but of course there are critics,” Parker told TODAY over email.
 “I’ve been told in the past by a viewer … ‘You look like you stuck your hand in an electrical socket,’ referring to my natural curl pattern.”

-“I received regular notes from a viewer who liked to respond to my 2016 election reporting by letting me know that my hair made me look like ‘a wet dog’,” Angela Rye, CNN political commentator and NPR political analyst, told Glamour.
+“I received regular notes from a viewer who liked to respond to my 2016 election reporting by letting me know that my hair made me look like ‘a wet dog’,” Angela Rye, a CNN political commentator and NPR political analyst, told Glamour.
 “That is the magic of black hair: It exposes much of what’s hiding under the surface.”

 In their book Hair Story: Untangling the Roots of Black Hair in America, Ayana Byrd and Lori L. Tharps explain the deep-rooted history of hair discrimination.
-“The light-skinned slaves were said to have ‘good hair,’ and the dark-skinned slaves to have ‘bad hair’,” the book clarifies.
+“The light-skinned slaves were said to have ‘good hair,’ and the dark-skinned slaves to have ‘bad hair,’” the book clarifies.
 “Good hair was thought of as long and lacking in kink, tight curls, and frizz.
-And the straighter the better.
+And the straighter, the better.
 Bad hair was the antithesis, namely African hair in its purest form.”

 “When someone recently suggested that I shouldn’t wear my hair curly on TV,” Rye added, “My response was, ‘for little Black girls everywhere, I’m going to wear it curly!’”

 3. Corallys Ortiz